openradar/AMS_radar_in_the_cloud/course_outline.rst

 Mark Korver

 An introduction to how to set up an EC2 instance and start it running.
-How to log into it via SSH and how to
+How to log into it via SSH and how to run code and get results.

 An introduction and primer on Python and Scientific Python
 ----------------------------------------------------------